-Guyanese Black Cake, also called Caribbean black cake, Black cake, Fruit cake, Rum cake is a staple dense and moist cake for Christmas, weddings, and other celebrations in the Caribbean.
+Guyanese Black Cake, also called Caribbean black cake, Black cake, Fruit cake, Rum cake and even Jamaican rum cake with icing (so many names I know!) is a staple dense and moist cake for Christmas, weddings, and other celebrations in the Caribbean.

 Guyanese Black Cake reminds fruit cake and chocolate cake, but it is none of them.
 For Europeans, it is similar to English Christmas pudding.
 The dried fruits are soaked in wine or rum, baked with spices, and then covered with rum again.

 If you want to make it for Christmas and invite all your friends and family members – do it!
 They will all feel themselves in a real Christmas movie – where the house is full of warm, aromatic flavor!